-Healthy Jowar Puffs is an excellent answer if you are looking for a guilt-free snack.
+Healthy Jowar Puffs or say, Jowar Popcorns is an excellent answer if you are looking for a guilt-free snack.

 If you ask me, I had never thought that Jowar can be eaten in this form too.
 Then how did I get this idea?
 Actually, when I went to buy my stock of millets then there at the store they had kept these.
 They looked exactly like popcorn.
 But couldn’t be popcorn as that was an exclusive millet store.
 When I tasted it, these were so light and delicious too.
 There only they told me how to make it and when I tried back home, I was mesmerised by the popping sound and the cutie little puffs.

 They not only get ready in less than 10 minutes but disappear even faster!

 Nowadays, because of the lockdown going on, I have my limited stock of Sorghum and is not easily available, so I am using it very miserly.
 Once the things get back to normal, I am going to freak out on these Jowar Puffs.